 Please visit THIS PAGE for Outdoor Classroom and lesson details, and to contact Amy for availability!

 Volunteers provide school aged children in our community memorable half-day nature experiences at the Maxwelton Outdoor Classroom.

 Join the talented crew of Outdoor Classroom volunteer teachers and help make these rich experiences happen.
 Whidbey Watershed Stewards staff provide the lesson plans, training, and all the tools you need to be successful!
 No experience is necessary.

-Two opportunities for Fall 2018 Volunteer Teacher Training are on:
+Two opportunities for Spring 2019 Volunteer Teacher Training are on:

 Lunch and good conversation provided!